Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 Learn more on California’s EDD page on Coronavirus 2019 (COVID-19).

 PUA: The EDD has launched a new Pandemic Unemployment Assistance page to keep you informed of eligibility requirements and the around-the-clock effort to build this new program from the CARES Act.
-The EDD will begin accepting online applications for this program on Tuesday, April 28.
-The page will be updated with instructions for filing a claim for PUA benefits when details become available.
+The EDD began accepting online applications for this program on Tuesday, April 28.
+Benefits extened through December 26, 2020.

-PEUC: EDD will also keep you posted on the CARES Act provision establishing a new 13-week extension of benefits paid for by the federal government when someone exhausts their regular state UI claim between March 29, 2020 and the end of 2020.
+PEUC: EDD offers and additional 13-week extension of benefits paid for by the federal government when someone exhausts their regular state UI benefits.
+Benefits are available between March 29, 2020 until December 31, 2020.

-On April 20, 2020, Colorado's Department of Labor and Employment will begin taking unemployment benefit applications under the CARES Act, paying the additional $600 per week in unemployment benefits and launch other new points of access for unemployed workers to obtain information.
+On April 20, 2020, Colorado’s Department of Labor and Employment (CDLE) began taking unemployment benefit applications under the CARES Act, paying the additional $600 per week in unemployment benefits and launch other new points of access for unemployed workers to obtain information.
 Self-employed and gig workers: you will need to provide either a 2018 or 2019 tax return as part of your application.
 Claimants do not need to take action to receive the additional $600 weekly benefit amount.
-More information will be posted on this page as it becomes available.

 Connecticut’s Department of Labor is suspending the requirement that workers applying for new unemployment benefits directly impacted by the COVID-19 pandemic be actively searching for work.
 They have also removed the waiting week requirement.